larabros/elogram/README.md

 echo json_encode($response->get());
 ```

 The `Response` object returned contains the data from the multiple requests combined, including the first one.
-You can also pass a `$limit` parameter to `Instagram::paginate()`, which sets the number of pages to request.
+You can also pass a `$limit` as an optional parameter to `Instagram::paginate()`, which sets the number of pages to request.

 ## Methods